 Ready to explore Mexico City?

-Mexico City is a world-class travel destination that’s not to be missed.
+Mexico City is a world-class travel destination filled with hidden gems that are not to be missed.
 Whether you’re planning a longer visit to other cities in Mexico or focusing on Mexico City, don’t underestimate how incredible the entire country is!
-From innovation in food and modern art to the rich history and culture, Mexico City should be on every traveler’s bucket list.
+Mexico City should be on every solo traveler’s bucket list, from innovation in food and modern art to its rich history and culture.

-As a single female traveler, I was delighted to find Mexico City safe and easy to travel by myself.
+As a single female traveler, I found Mexico City safe and easy to travel by myself.
+I would rank it among the best solo travel destinations for women.
 The bustling arts scene makes connecting with other travelers easy, but spending your time in solo-discovery mode is just as easy.
-I hope this Mexico City travel guide has given you plenty of inspiration for your trip to Mexico!
+I hope this Mexico City solo female travel guide has given you plenty of inspiration for your trip to Mexico!